-- The community-based research program, part of CIHR's HIV/AIDS Research Initiative.
+- The community-based research program, part of HIV/AIDS and STBBI Research Initiative.
 This program includes equal representation from experts and community representatives, including patients and community organizations, on its merit review committee.

 Further examples of CIHR CE activities can be found in Appendix 1.